jkominek/mithrildemo/README.md

 a bunch of state management.
 If you've got any better/more concise ideas how to do what is being done here, please let me know.

+You can view it in action at https://hypercomplex.net/mithrildemo/

 It attempts to simulate a login/logout mechanism, a database of articles, and a search mechanism for those articles.